tomasfearon/milestoneCctvConverter/README.md

 **1) Filepaths must not contain any spaces**

-**2) To exit once the script is running, you must close the terminal**
+**2) To exit before completiton once the script is running, you must close the terminal**

 ctrl-c will just skip to the next mencoder run

-**3) Current settings specific the settings of the .pic files in my case.**
+**3) Current settings specific to the .pic files in my case**

-It is likely that settings will differ between installations.
-The main ones that will impact your output is the framerate.
+Although this is the first such system I have encountered, it is likely that settings will differ between installations.
+The main one that will impact your output is the framerate.

 If this is an issue, amend the -fps on line 73 to the correct value.
+Media info will show you the correct value for your particular GOPs.

 If desired, I could update the script to detect fps settings automatically - email me if you require this.